Chapter 24: Carbonara

 She turned her hand over beneath his.
 Palm to palm.

-His hand came up and covered hers.
-Warm.
-Broad.
-The scarred thumb settling into the groove between her knuckles.
+His hand covered hers.
+The scarred thumb finding the groove between her knuckles.

 “Still me.”

 Maren leaned in.
 Slow.
-Giving him time to see her coming, because a man who had been inside perpetrators’ minds deserved to see tenderness approach.
-His breath caught — a small sound, barely there, the sound of a wall not going up.
+Giving him time to see it coming.
+His breath caught — the small, involuntary sound of a wall not going up.

 She kissed him.

-Slow.
-Gentle.
-Deliberate.
-The taste of wine and garlic and the lemon from her absurd salad, and underneath it the taste of his mouth, unmistakable, his, the taste she’d learned in Baltimore and hadn’t forgotten.
-His hand moved from her knuckles to the side of her face, his thumb against her cheekbone, and she felt the callus ridge — rough, warm, real.
+Wine and garlic and lemon from the absurd salad, and underneath it his mouth — warm, specific, his.
+The scratch of his beard against her chin.
+His hand moved from her knuckles to the side of her face, thumb against her cheekbone, the callus ridge rough and warm against the skin below her eye.
+She leaned into his palm.

 She pulled back from the kiss.
 Not far.
 An inch.
 His breath warm on her mouth, his eyes open, and she understood — with the part of her that read bodies, that had always read bodies — that he was giving her the choice.